 Keep your incision clean and dry.
+Change your dressing once daily, more frequently if soiled.
+Wash your hands, unwrap the ace wrap and remove the gauze pads.
+You may retain the dressing over the drain site for one to two days if it appears clean but it must be removed by the third day after surgery.
+If there is any drainage on the gauze, replace with clean gauze and rewrap with ace wrap beginning above the ankle and ending at the thigh, then tape.

-Change your dressing 1-2 times per day as needed or whenever dirty or wet.
-Wash your hands and remove the gauze.
-If there is any drainage on the gauze, replace with clean gauze and tape in place.
-If there is no drainage on the gauze, you need not redress the entire incision.
-However, because moisture tends to collect at the top of the incision, particularly if you have skin that hangs over this area, please place a piece of gauze over the upper incision daily to keep it dry until the incision is fully healed.
-At that time, you may leave the incision open to air.
+If there is no drainage on the gauze, you need not replace the gauze or ace wrap; you may leave the incision open to air.

 You may shower 2-3 days after surgery, covering the incision with plastic, saran, or press and seal wrap for 5-7 days after surgery; you must cover the incision to shower as long as it is draining.
 Pat the area dry with a clean towel after showering.
 Use regular soap in the area but do not use directly on the incision.
 Do not apply creams, lotions, or ointments to the incision for at least 4 weeks after surgery or until cleared by your surgeon or physician assistant.